-But they definitely exist and if you learn how to care for air plants, I think you’ll fall in love with them.
+Well, they do exist and if you learn how to care for air plants properly, I think you’ll fall in love with them.
 Thankfully, they’re easy to keep alive if you follow a few simple tips!

 I’m sure you’ve seen these little plants at the garden center or checkout line at your local store and marveled at their appearance.